natu-tech/docs/versioned_docs/version-0.1.0/roadmap/marine.md

 In the Marine era, **our goal is to design the NatuDAO and implement the smart contracts necessary for its operation**.

-### Natuverse
+### Natu SDK

-In the Marine era **our goal is to create the first demo of the natuverse**.
-The demo is expected to be simple, but users will be allowed to create their avatars and walk through the first hybrid parks.
-For the demo we expect to use unreal engine to have realistic renders.
+It is time to promote and integrate the first dApps in the natuverse.
+This is a crucial moment for the project because great usability means great adoption in the future.

+In the Marine era **our goal is to develop a software development kit (sdk) that enables developers to easily create and deploy their dApps**.

+In this era the team will focus on **incorporating new features to the natuverse**.

 ### Adoption strategy

 **We will be creating a metaverse 101 course** to teach the community how to take full advantage of the benefits of the natuverse.
 The course will have two versions, one for potential users and one for park owners.